Ernst & Young: Purpose and values

-Litigation and disputes
+Disputes

 Audit practices

 EY has been involved in many accounting scandals: Bank of Credit and Commerce International (1991), Informix Corporation (1996), Sybase (1997), Cendant (1998), One.Tel (2001), AOL (2002), HealthSouth Corporation (2003), Chiquita Brands International (2004), Lehman Brothers (2010), Sino-Forest Corporation (2011), Olympus Corporation (2011), Stagecoach Group (2017), Wirecard (2020), Luckin Coffee (2020) and NMC Health (2020).

 In 2004, Ernst & Young was criticized for forming a lucrative business arrangement with one of its audit clients, PeopleSoft, thus creating a conflict of interest.
 As a result, the firm was barred by the SEC from accepting any new publicly traded companies as audit clients for six months.

 In April 2004, Equitable Life, a UK life assurance company, sued EY after nearly collapsing but abandoned the case in September 2005.
 EY described the case as "a scandalous waste of time, money and resources for all concerned."

 In 2009, EY, the former auditors of Sons of Gwalia, agreed to a $125m settlement over their role in the gold miner's collapse in 2004.
-Ferrier Hodgson, the company's administrator, had claimed EY was negligent over the accounting of gold and dollar hedging contracts.
+Ferrier Hodgson, the company's administrator, had claimed that EY was negligent over the accounting of gold and dollar hedging contracts.
 However, EY said that the proposed settlement was not an admission of any liability.

 Following allegations by the Securities and Exchange Commission (SEC) that EY had committed accounting fraud in its work auditing the books of Bally Total Fitness, EY reached two settlements in 2008, including a fine of $8.5 million.

-EY Hong Kong resigned from the audit of Standard Water on when it emerged that although EY Hong Kong had signed off the audit, it had been effectively outsourced to the affiliate in mainland China, which had received 99.98% of the fee.
+EY Hong Kong resigned from the audit of Standard Water Ltd when it emerged that, although EY Hong Kong had signed off the audit, it had been effectively outsourced to the affiliate in mainland China, which had received 99.98% of the fee.
 This was important because shareholders have less confidence in mainland auditors and because audit papers on the mainland are subject to state secrecy laws and can be withheld from outside regulators.

-EY's quality and risk management leader (Greater China) even testified in the Court of First Instance that he was not sure whether there was a formal agreement covering the relationship between the two EY entities.
+EY's quality and risk management leader for Greater China even testified in the Court of First Instance that he was not sure whether there was a formal agreement covering the relationship between the two EY entities.
 The court case in 2013 came as US regulators were taking an interest in similar cases of accounting fraud in mainland China.